Designing Effective Online Surveys

 This course provides a practical introduction to designing effective web surveys and working with online respondents.
 Particular attention is given to how choices made at the design stage affect response rates and data quality, with an emphasis on highlighting actionable design strategies.
 We also delve deeply into the advantages and disadvantages of using online samples and evaluate design-based and post-hoc approaches to addressing some of the challenges associated with online research.

-Starting May 20, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
+Starting January 27, we are offering this seminar as a 3-day synchronous*, remote workshop.
 Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 More Details About the Course Content

 This course presents the latest research on designing web-surveys and working with online respondents.
-Topics include maximizing response rates, writing effective survey questions, determining optimal survey length, adapting for mobile devices, correcting for non-probability sampling, reducing respondent fatigue, and creating effective visual layouts.
-We will also discuss ways to maximize the advantages of online data collection.
+We first address the fundamentals of writing effective survey questions, which is the core of any survey, web-based or otherwise.
+We then turn to various design issues with an eye toward maximizing response rates and data quality.
+Topics include determining optimal survey length, adapting for mobile devices, reducing respondent fatigue, creating effective visual layouts, and pre-testing.
+We then discuss online samples: when to use them, how to recruit them, how to manage them effectively.
 Class meetings will consist of lectures interspersed with demonstrations of key ideas.
 Participants will be given the opportunity to apply the principles and skills in two take-home exercises.

 Who Should Register?